muysengly/blog/src/about/about.md

 date: 2024-12-10
 ---

-Experienced in implementing algorithms of artificial intelligence (AI) and machine learning (ML) to optimize the performance of wireless networking.
-Published five papers in journals as the first author and actively participated in conferences.
-Highly skilled in data analysis, problem modeling, and ML algorithms, contributing to significant improvements in network performance and reliability.
-Recently graduated with a Ph.D. from Chung-Ang University (CAU), South Korea.
+Freshly graduated Ph.D. degree in major “AI/IoT/Big Data-based Energy New Industry” from Chung-Ang University, South Korea.
+Experienced in implementing artificial intelligence and machine learning algorithms to optimize the performance of wireless networking, with many papers published and actively participating in conferences.
+Highly skilled in analyzing data, formulating problems, and developing machine learning algorithms for improving the performances for wireless networking.

 ## My information